-Prioritising things such as shelter, food, financial, health and social issues above oral health may mean that people who are homeless do not act until they are faced with a dental crisis.
+Prioritising shelter, food, financial, health and social issues above oral health may mean that people who are homeless do not act until they are faced with a dental crisis.

 What do the Faculty Homeless and Inclusion Oral Health group do?

-The Faculty Homeless and Inclusion Oral Health group is a multi-professional group of clinicians, researchers, lecturers, trainees and students who are passionate about improving the oral health of people experiencing social exclusion.
+The Faculty Homeless and Inclusion Oral Health Subgroup includes clinicians, researchers, lecturers, trainees and students who are passionate about improving the oral health of people experiencing social exclusion.

-Members are taking action to help homeless and excluded people to prevent and deal with dental issues.
+Members take action to help homeless and excluded people prevent and deal with dental issues.

-We are building relationships with grass roots outreach initiatives and charities, opening up opportunities for oral health promotion outreach, working with commissioners and policy makers and raising awareness across the profession through regional, national and international speaking opportunities and a biannual newsletter sharing good practice in Homeless and Inclusion Oral Health.
+We are building relationships with grassroots outreach initiatives and charities, opening up opportunities for oral health promotion outreach, working with commissioners and policy makers and raising awareness across the profession through regional, national and international speaking opportunities and a newsletter sharing good practice in Homeless and Inclusion Oral Health.

 How can I get involved?

-- Join the Faculty for Homeless and Inclusion Health to receive regular e-newsletters with the latest updates
+- Join The Faculty Homeless and Inclusion Oral Health Subgroup.

-- Email the inclusive dentistry lead for more information about commissioning of homeless dental services and establishing services in your own area.
+- Email the Chair for information about commissioning and establishing homeless dental services in your area.